vk3dan/sturdy-lidbot/README.md

 It has had some features added sofar such as dogecoin price, random cat pictures, flipping text, a quote system and a couple of ham radio related commands.

-lidbot uses some code from **[@molo1134's qrmbot](https://github.com/molo1134/qrmbot)** irc bot in the qrz command. this portion of the code is under the BSD 2-clause license, a copy of which is located in qrmbot.LICENSE.md.
+lidbot uses some code and the list of known reddit hams from **[@molo1134's qrmbot](https://github.com/molo1134/qrmbot)** irc bot in the qrz command. this portion of the code is under the BSD 2-clause license, a copy of which is located in qrmbot.LICENSE.md.
 My bot in general draws heavy inspiration from his amazing bot project.

 lidbot uses APRS (Amateur Packet Reporting System) data from **[aprs.fi](https://aprs.fi)'s** API